AutomationPanda/tau-intro-selenium-py/README.md

   * Python 3.8.3 (`python --version`)
   * pip 20.1 (`pip --version`)
   * pipenv 2018.11.26 (`pipenv --version`)
+* Run `pipenv update` from within the project directory.

+If upgrades don't work, try forcing package installation:

 * Run `pipenv install pytest` from within the project directory.
 * Run `pipenv install atomicwrites` from within the project directory.

-These steps worked for me.
-If they don't work in your project, then try to run without pipenv:
+If these steps don't work in your project, then try to run without pipenv:

 * Install Python packages directly using `pip`.
 * Run tests directly using `python -m pytest`.